HansDeLeenheer/Recipes/RecipesEN/VolAuVent.md

 *This easily makes 10 portions*

 ## Bereiding
-* Cut the carrots, onion and selery in large chunks.
+* Cut the carrots, onion, and celery into large chunks.
 You only need these for making your own chicken stock.
 * Slice your mushrooms and halve them if necessary.

 <img src="/Assets/Pictures/VolAuVent_miseenplace.png" width="300">

-* Put all the aromats at the bootom of your pot and place the chickens on top.
+* Put all the aromats at the bottom of your pot and place the chickens on top.
 Fill the pot with water until they are properly submerged.
-* Yuo can add some dried herbs, some pepper corns and two bay leaves.
+* You can add some dried herbs, some pepper corn, and two bay leaves.
-* Bring slowly to a boil and let this immer for about 90 minutes.
+* Bring slowly to a boil and let this simmer for about 90 minutes.

 <img src="/Assets/Pictures/VolAuVent_bouillon.png" width="300">

-* In the mean time we got all the time in the world to prepare some meatballs.
+* In the meantime we got all the time in the world to prepare some meatballs.
-* Bring together the minced meat with an egg, a handful of breadcrumbs, some soy sauce and Worcestershire sauce, pepper, salt, and some mediterranean spices if you will.
+* Bring together the minced meat with an egg, a handful of breadcrumbs, some soy sauce and Worcestershire sauce, pepper, salt, and some Mediterranean spices if you will.
 * Now roll this mince in small meatballs, no larger than 2/3 inch.

 <img src="/Assets/Pictures/VolAuVent_Ballekes.png" width="300">